On the relativistic effect in the Dirac--Fock theory: Models and main results

 From Theorem \ref{th:rela-effect}, we know the relativistic effect is of the order $\cO(c^{-2})$.
 In this part, we show that $\cO(c^{-2})$ is sharp, and we further give the explicit formula of the leading order relativistic correction term under the following additional assumption on $V$: \begin{assumption} We assume further that the potential $V$ satisfies

+Here and below, for two constants $a,b\in \R$, the notation $a \lesssim b$ means that there exists a constant $C$ independent of the speed of light $c$ such that $a\leq Cb$. \end{assumption}

+For a variational problem, this type of regular assumption for potential $V$ seems to be unavoidable.
+Concerning the relativistic hydrogen problem $\cD -\frac{1}{|x|}$, by Proposition \ref{prop:rela-decomp} below, the Darwin term is $\frac{1}{8c^2}\Delta |\cdot|^{-1}=\frac{\pi}{2c^2}\delta(x)$, and the error term $o(c^{-2})$ in Theorem \ref{th:rela-correction} below is also related to the derivatives of the Dirac distribution $\delta(x)$.
+However, Dirac distribution and its derivatives might be problematic for a DF minimizer in a variational framework.

-\end{assumption} This type of assumption is also unavoidable in the perturbation of linear Dirac eigenvalue problems. \begin{remark} In relativistic quantum chemistry, the nuclear charge density distribution can not be ignored \cite[Section 4]{andrae2002nuclear}, which means the nuclear charge distribution $\mu\in \mathcal{M}_+(\R^3)$ (we recall that $V$ is defined by $V=\mu*\frac{1}{|x|}$) is not a Dirac delta distribution.
+\begin{remark} In relativistic quantum chemistry, the nuclear charge density distribution can not be ignored \cite[Section 4]{andrae2002nuclear}, which means the nuclear charge distribution $\mu\in \mathcal{M}_+(\R^3)$ (we recall that $V$ is defined by $V=\mu*\frac{1}{|x|}$) is not a Dirac delta distribution.
 Assumption \ref{ass:V} is satisfied for commonly used nuclear charge distribution models such as Gauss-type charge density distribution and Fermi-type charge distribution. \end{remark}